lsnogueira/lsnogueira/README.md

 When I'm not crafting beautiful TypeScript or debating the best state management patterns:

-- 🏄‍♂️ **Surfing** - 10+ years chasing waves and finding peace in the ocean
+- 🏄‍♂️ **Surfing** - Chasing waves and finding peace in the ocean
 - 🌍 **Adventure Seeker** - Always hunting for the next perfect surf spot
 - 📚 **Tech Explorer** - Diving into articles, conferences, and that one "quick" refactor at 2 AM
 - 💡 **Side Project Enthusiast** - Building things nobody asked for but everyone needs

 ## 🚀 Currently Exploring

-- 🔥 Playing with Angular 18's Signals in real-world scenarios
+- 🔥 Playing with Angular Signals in real-world scenarios
 - 🏗️ Experimenting with white-label architectures that actually scale
 - 📱 Pushing Ionic to its limits with native-like animations
 - 🤖 Curious about AI-powered development workflows